gnthibault/daintSkeleton/README.md

 ## Pre-requisite
 If you want to enjoy all features of this small project builder, please consider installing the following packages (example for ubuntu):
-sudo apt-get install doxygen graphviz cppcheck libopenmpi-dev
+sudo apt-get install doxygen graphviz cppcheck libopenmpi-dev libboost-dev

 ## How to build for Piz Daint ?
 cd daintSkeleton